krussll/tarothappy/_posts/2019-05-07-everything-you-wanted-to-know-about-lawn-bowls.md

 Here is a video showing that lawn bowls can be - and often is - played in quite heavy rain.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ayJFAys1EJE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## What bowls do the professionals use?

+**The most popular bowls for professionals playing indoor bowls are Taylor Ace, Drakes Pride Professional, Henselite Tiger II and Sero GroOVe.** You can see which bowls each of the top players uses by checking coverage from the World Bowls Indoor Championchips [World Bowls Tour](https://www.youtube.com/channel/UCN9-c2EDRAjclRkUXk1TuBA).